mockoon/mockoon.com/content/docs/latest/mockoon-cloud/data-synchronization-team-collaboration.md

 ![Presence indicators{668x157}](/images/docs/static/mockoon-cloud/data-synchronization-team-collaboration/presence-indicators.png)

+> 💡 You can customize your display name in the [application settings](/account/info/) to make it easier for your team members to identify you.

 ## Offline editing

 Mockoon's synchronization and collaboration features are primarily designed to work while being **online**.
 Offline editing works to some extent, but it is **not recommended to simultaneously edit** the same environment while being offline.